jeanpaulsio/notes/ruby/poodr_ch2.md

 ```

 * This presents a problem though! - because now this line of code doesn't work: `puts Gear.new(52,11).ratio`
-* We aren't providing all of the arguments now because we added paramteres to `Gear#initialize`
+* We aren't providing all of the arguments now because we added parameters to `Gear#initialize`

 ## Why single responsibilty matters
 * _An application that is easy to change is like a box of building blocks; you can select just the pieces you need and assemble them in unanticipated ways_
 * _A class that has more than one responsibility is difficult to reuse_
 * _You increase your application's chance of breaking unexpectedly if you depend on classes that do too much_
-* Right now our `Gear` class does too much - it has multiple responsibilities and cna't be reused
+* Right now our `Gear` class does too much - it has multiple responsibilities and can't be reused

 __So how do you write code that embraces change?__
 ## Depend on Behavior, Not Data